kleros/kleros-docs/developer/arbitration-by-example/twopartyarbitrable.sol.md

     enum Party {PartyA, PartyB}

-    /** @dev Indicate that a party has to pay a fee or would otherwise be considered as loosing.
+    /** @dev Indicate that a party has to pay a fee or would otherwise be considered as losing.
      *  @param _party The party who has to pay.
      */
     event HasToPayFee(Party _party);

     /** @dev Constructor.
 Choose the arbitrator.
      *  @param _arbitrator The arbitrator of the contract.
-     *  @param _timeout Time after which a party automatically loose a dispute.
+     *  @param _timeout Time after which a party automatically looe a dispute.
      *  @param _partyB The recipient of the transaction.
      *  @param _amountOfChoices The number of ruling options available.
      *  @param _arbitratorExtraData Extra data for the arbitrator.